 Leadership and Adversity

-What are the skills, habits, and character traits of lawyers who lead others through adversity?
-Kenneth Townsend’s course in the School of Law answered this question by engaging seminal texts on leadership and conducting a series of interviews with lawyers who have led in varied professional contexts.
-These exemplars highlighted numerous pathways into principled legal leadership.
+What are the skills, habits, and virtues of lawyers who lead others through adversity?
+This course in the School of Law answers this question by engaging seminal texts on leadership and conducting a series of interviews with lawyers who have led in varied professional contexts.
+These exemplars highlight numerous pathways into principled legal leadership.